humanmade/altis-enhanced-search/docs/configuration/tuning.md

 ## Max Query Length

-Typically search queries can be as long as the user wishes.
+Typically, search queries can be as long as the user wishes.
 As a preventive measure against slow queries and search request spamming, Altis limits search query strings to **100 characters** by default.

 You can configure this value in 2 ways.